-Perhaps it’s all the gorgeous festival beauty looks on our Pinterest feeds but lately we’ve had the urge to go My Little Pony with our locks.
-There’s something about pastel-hued, hair-chalked strands that speaks to our inner bohemian—and we’ll be honest, the lack of commitment makes them especially appealing.
-But with new formulas springing up left and right, how are you supposed to know how to use (and more importantly, remove) each one?
+Perhaps it’s all the gorgeous festival beauty looks on our Pinterest feeds, but lately we’ve had the urge to go full-on cotton candy with our locks.
+There’s something about pastel-hued, hair-chalked strands that speaks to our inner wild child—and we’ll be honest, the lack of commitment makes them even more appealing.
+But with new formulas springing up left and right, how are you supposed to know how to use (and more importantly, remove the remnants of) each one?
 We did the research for you, and found out exactly how to apply and wash out each type of hair chalk, leaving you more time to fishtail and dip-dye to your heart’s content.

-Instructions: Place a towel on your shoulders and use gloves to prevent staining.
-If you are brunette, wet the section of hair you’d like to color before applying the chalk (blondes can do this too, but this will make the pigment stay on much longer).
-Apply the chalk to the strand of hair you would like to color, twisting the hair as you go.
-Allow color to air dry, or give it a cool blast of air with your hairdryer.
-Style as usual and finish with hair spray to lock in the color.
+The traditional hair chalk stick can be used on wet or dry hair, and lasts from 2-4 shampoos, depending on how light your hair is.
+Place a towel on your shoulders and use gloves to prevent staining.
+If you're brunette, wet the section of hair you’d like to color before applying the chalk.
+Blondes can do that too, but it'll make the pigment stay on much longer.
+Apply the chalk to the strand of hair you'd like to color, twisting the hair into itself as you go.
+Allow for the color to dry, or just give it a cool blast of air with your hairdryer.

 Style as usual, but if you want to lock in the color, finish it with hairspray.
 It can be removed with normal shampoo, but a clarifying shampoo (like Verb's Reset, $16) will rinse it out quick.

 Hair chalk spray is likely the easiest to use, because you just spray it on dry hair right before going out.
 It typically only lasts a few shampoos, but that also means it's super easy to get out of your hair.
 Just mist the color directly on your hair, wherever you would like a pop of color, and style it like normal.